 History and Characteristics

-The story of contemporary Oman officially begins in 1970, when the British forced Sultan Said bin Taimur (r.
+In 1970, the British forced Sultan Said bin Taimur (r.
 1932 – 1970) to abdicate in favor of his son Qaboos.
-The polity, previously known as Muscat and Oman, became the Sultanate of Oman.
-Qaboos moved quickly to expand the country’s security apparatus by increasing defense expenditures up to 50% of early state budgets.
-This was primarily in order to end the civil war in the southern province of Dhofar, which had been unfolding since 1962.
+The Sultanate of Oman (as Muscat and Oman was renamed in 1970) became a member of the United Nations in October 1971.
+Qaboos moved quickly to expand the country’s security apparatus by increasing defense spending to 50% of early state budgets.
+This was primarily to end the civil war in the southern province of Dhofar, which had been unfolding since 1962.
 The fighting was brought to an end in the late 1970s, although sporadic tensions continue to surface in Dhofar to the present day.

-The sultan invested a portion of the country’s oil income (exploited on a commercial scale since 1967) into development programs in education, health care and agriculture.
+The sultan invested a portion of the country’s oil income (exploited on a commercial scale from 1967) into development programs in education, health care and agriculture.
 This helped Qaboos integrate pre-existing social networks – tribal, regional, ethnic and religious – into the framework of the new nation-state and neutralize any potential threat to his rule.
-The new regime’s domestic legitimacy relied on a policy of nation-building and the assimilation of the whole of Oman into the oil rentier state framework.
+The new regime’s domestic legitimacy relied on a policy of nation-building and the assimilation of all of Oman into the oil rentier-state framework.
 The concept of renaissance (Nahda) was especially significant in this process as it allowed the sultan to portray himself as the embodiment of post-1970 modern Oman.

-On January 11, 2020, the Oman News Agency announced that Qaboos had died the previous day.
-A few hours later, in a heavily choreographed ceremony, the Royal Family Council met and opened the sealed envelope in which Qaboos was supposed to have named his cousin, Haitham bin Tariq Al Said, as his successor.
-This was critical to ensure that the new leader – who enjoyed limited legitimacy among the broader population – benefited from the authority bestowed upon him by Qaboos.
-Haitham had served as secretary-general in the Ministry of Foreign Affairs before becoming Minister of National Heritage and Culture in 2002.
+Following Qaboos’s death in January 2020, the Royal Family Council, in a heavily choreographed ceremony, met and opened the sealed envelope in which Qaboos was supposed to have named his cousin Haitham bin Tariq Al Said – who enjoyed limited legitimacy among the broader population – as his successor.
+Haitham had served as secretary-general in the Ministry of Foreign Affairs before becoming minister of national heritage and culture in 2002.
 He had also been the head of the committee responsible for developing the long-term national strategy, Oman Vision 2040.

-Oman has been, and remains, an absolute monarchy headed by the sultan, who rules and reigns by royal decrees.
-Although the Council of Ministers, entirely appointed by the monarch, operates as a cabinet and can issue ministerial decrees, the lead on policy comes from the sultan.
+Oman has been and remains an absolute monarchy headed by the sultan, who reigns by royal decree.
+Although the Council of Ministers, entirely appointed by the monarch, operates as a cabinet and can issue ministerial decrees, the sultan leads on policy.
+The country’s hyper-centralized political decision-making, excessive dependence on migrant labor, and reliance on a rentier economy focused primarily on oil and gas have adversely affected poorer segments of the population and unemployed young people in particular; their uprisings have continued sporadically since 2020 in the face of worsening socioeconomic conditions, underscoring the importance of further reform.

 Political Transformation